tbielawa/Taboot/docs/examples.rst

     - hosts:
         - foo.example.com
       tasks:
-        - type: poller.PollTask
+        - poller.PollTask:
-          kwargs:
             task:
-              type: command.Run
+              command.Run:
-              args: /bin/false
+                command: /bin/false
             fail_task:
-              type: command.Run
+              command.Run:
-              args: /bin/true
+                command: /bin/true
             sleep_interval: 5
             max_attempts: 5

-The `task` argument to PollTask gets instantiated and run.
+The `task` argument to PollTask gets instantiated and run as a subtask.
 After it completes, it will continue to run until one of two things happen:

   - `task` succeeds
   - `max_attempts` number of runs have occured